JetAstra/SDAR/README.md

 We start from **Qwen3-1.7B-Base**, **Qwen3-4B-Base**, **Qwen3-8B-Base**, and **Qwen3-30B-A3B-Base**.
 Each model is continued-pretrained on **50B tokens (~0.14%)** of relatively low-quality open-source data, followed by supervised fine-tuning (4B tokens).

+The default model maintains a block size of 4 throughout its entire training process.
+For **block size scaling**, we use a block size of 4 during the continued pretraining phase, and directly increase it to the target block size (e.g., 8, 16, 32, or 64) during the SFT phase.

 - **SDAR training**: SDAR-1.7B-Chat / SDAR-4B-Chat / SDAR-8B-Chat / SDAR-30B-A3B-Chat.
 - **AR training**: Qwen3-1.7B-AR-SFT / Qwen3-30B-AR-SFT.